dvarshney1/GPA-Visualization/README.md

-# Enrollment Increase in Each major in UIUC from th epast 30 years
+# Average GPA of CS courses at UIUC

 <br> To view the viaualization on your local machine:
 ```